 If you’d like to read more about the renewable heat incentive and how it can help you.
 Download the information here.

-The Rhi’s have recently been reviewed and are set to go up 33 % in the spring which means even greater earning from the scheme the RHI payments are made for 7 years
+The Rhi’s have recently have now gone up 33 % which means even greater earning from the scheme the RHI payments for 7 years

-Currently, the RHI payments are 7.51 p per kWh of renewable energy generated and this figure is worked out from the heat loss of your property ofgem use your property’s Energy performance certificate as validation.
+Currently, the RHI payments are 10.51 p per kWh of renewable energy generated.
+From the heat loss of your property Ofgem use your property’s Energy performance certificate as validation.